keboola/developers-docs/integrate/storage/docker-cli-client.md

 To create the`new-table` table in the `in.c-main` bucket, use

 {% highlight bash %}
+docker run --volume=/$("pwd"):/data quay.io/keboola/storage-api-cli:latest create-table in.c-main new-table /data/new-table.csv --token=storage_token
+{% endhighlight %}

+or on Windows:

+{% highlight bash %}
-docker run --volume=/home/my-user/my-data:/data quay.io/keboola/storage-api-cli:latest create-table in.c-main new-table /data/new-table.csv --token=storage_token
+docker run --volume=C:\Users\name\some-dir:/data quay.io/keboola/storage-api-cli:latest create-table in.c-main new-table /data/new-table.csv --token=storage_token
 {% endhighlight %}

 The above command will import the contents of `new-table.csv` in the current directory into the newly